uvacw/teachteacher-python/day4/exercises-2/possible-solution-exercise-2.md

         documents.append(f.read())
 ```

-Let's inspect the data, and start some pre-processing/ cleaning steps.
+Let's inspect the data, and start some pre-processing/ cleaning steps

 ```python
 ## From text to features.